amshirazi64/locallibrary/README.md

 Librarians can renew reserved books

 Quick Start
-To get this project up and running locally on your computer:
+To get this project up and[LICENSE](LICENSE) running locally on your computer:

 Set up the Python development environment.
 We recommend using a Python virtual environment.
 Note: This has been tested against Django 3.1.2 (and may not work or be "optimal" for other versions).